Jack Zouhary: Education and career

-Zouhary was born in 1951 and raised in Toledo, Ohio as the son of Lebanese immigrants.
+Zouhary was born in 1951 and raised in Toledo, Ohio as the son of a Syrian father and a Lebanese mother.
 He received a Bachelor of Arts degree from Dartmouth College in 1973.
 He received a Juris Doctor from the University of Toledo College of Law in 1976.
 He was in private practice in Toledo, Ohio from 2004 to 2005 with the law firm of Fuller & Henry and Robison, Curphey & O'Connell from 1976 to 1999.
 He was Senior Vice President and General Counsel, S.E.
 Johnson Companies, Inc. from 2000 to 2003.
 He was briefly a judge on the Lucas County Court of Common Pleas from 2005 to 2006.
 Governor Bob Taft appointed Zouhary to the Court of Common Pleas after Zouhary ran unsuccessfully in 2004.

 Federal judicial service

 Zouhary was nominated by President George W. Bush on December 14, 2005, to a seat vacated by David A. Katz, upon the recommendation of Senators Mike DeWine and George Voinovich.
-He was confirmed 96-0 by the United States Senate on March 16, 2006, and he received his commission on March 28, 2006.
+The United States Senate confirmed him on March 16, 2006, by a 96–0 vote, and he received his commission on March 28, 2006.
 Since that time, his involvement with a prisoner re-entry program has received media attention.
 He assumed senior status on July 1, 2019.